stangri/docs.openwrt.melmac.net/vpn-policy-routing/README.md

   option dest_addr '192.168.200.0/24'
 ```

+It's a good idea to keep the policies targeting `ignore` interface at the top of the config file/list of policies displayed in WebUI to make sure they are processed first.

 #### Ignore Requests (replace `append_dest_rules`)

 Since the `append_dest_rules` option is no longer supported in vpn-policy-routing from version 0.3.x forward, replace: